 The MacBook Pro With A Flashing Question While Turning On

 The computer displays the flashing question mark when it can’t find a bootable operating system.
 This could be because your OS is corrupt, the computer doesn’t have enough RAM, or your hard drive is failing.
-You might even wanna keep your computers secure in such case.
+You might even wanna keep your computers secure in such a case.
 You can refer to this article for keeping your computer secure.
-Now the question is what might be the reasons as to why the flashing question mark appears when you start your Mac.
+Now the question is what might be the reasons why the flashing question mark appears when you start your Mac.
 There are a few of them that we have mentioned below.
-Hope it helps you to understand better as to how to fix a Mac with a flashing question mark problem.
+Hope it helps you to understand better how to fix a Mac with a flashing question mark problem.

 Faulty Operating System